emqx/neuron-docs/en_US/getting-started/quick_start.md

 4. Connection mode: the connection mode, default is Neuron as Client mode.
 5. Click Submit to complete the device configuration and the device status will change to **Ready**.

-*Note* The running Neuron and the emulator must be under the same network segment.
+*Note:* The running Neuron and the emulator must be under the same network segment.

 ![south-setting](../assets/south-setting.png)
 Step 3, Set up the Group.